armory/docs/content/en/docs/armory-admin/aws/aws-dr.md

   spinnakerConfig:
     config:
       deploymentEnvironment:
-        customSizing: # Configure, validate, and view the component sizings for the Spinnaker services.
+        customSizing: # Configure, validate, and view the component sizings for the Armory services.
           gate:
             replicas: 0
 ```

-Once you're done configuring for the passive Spinnaker, run `kubectl -n <spinnaker namespace> apply -f <SpinnakerService manifest>` if using Operator, or `hal deploy apply` if using Halyard to deploy.
+Once you're done configuring for the passive Armory, run `kubectl -n <spinnaker namespace> apply -f <SpinnakerService manifest>` if using Operator, or `hal deploy apply` if using Halyard to deploy.

-{{% alert title="Note" %}}Armory recommends performing a DR exercise run to make sure the passive Spinnaker is set up correctly.
+{{% alert title="Note" %}}Armory recommends performing a DR exercise run to make sure the passive Armory is set up correctly.
 Ideally, the DR exercise should include both failing over to the DR region and failing back to the primary region.{{% /alert %}}

 ## Performing disaster recovery

-If the active Spinnaker is failing, the following actions need to be taken:
+If the active Armory is failing, the following actions need to be taken:

-### Activating the passive Spinnaker
+### Activating the passive Armory

-Perform the following tasks when you make the passive Spinnaker into the active Spinnaker:
+Perform the following tasks when you make the passive Armory into the active Armory:

-* Use the same version of Operator or Halyard to deploy the passive Spinnaker installation that was used to deploy the active Spinnaker.
+* Use the same version of Operator or Halyard to deploy the passive Armory installation that was used to deploy the active Armory.
 * AWS Aurora
     * Promote another cluster in the global database to have read/write capability.
     * Update `SpinnakerService` manifest if using Operator, or Halyard configuration if using Halyard to point to the promoted database if the database endpoint and/or the database credentials have changed.
 * Create the Redis clusters.
 * Activate the passive instance.
     * Set the replicas to more than 0.
-Ideally, this should be set to the same number of replicas that the active Spinnaker used.
+Ideally, this should be set to the same number of replicas that the active Armory used.
-* Change the DNS CNAME if it is not already pointing to the passive Spinnaker installation.
+* Change the DNS CNAME if it is not already pointing to the passive Armory installation.
-* If the Spinnaker that is not working is accessible, it should be deactivated
+* If the Armory that is not working is accessible, it should be deactivated

 ## Restoration time

-Restoration time is dependent on the time it takes to restore the database, the Spinnaker services, and the time it takes to update DNS.
+Restoration time is dependent on the time it takes to restore the database, the Armory services, and the time it takes to update DNS.
 The following services will also take some time to restore since Redis needs time to warm up the cache:

 - Clouddriver
 - Orca